Lil Nas X And Crocs Collaborate Again: All You Need To Know About The New Mega Crush Clog

 Lil Nas X and Crocs collaborate for new limited-edition clog

-Priced at USD 110 (HKD 860), the Lil Nas X and Crocs’ Mega Crush Clog design maintains the familiar round-toed shape and chunky, grooved platform soles but is covered in a fuzzy brown faux shearling.
+Priced at USD 110 (INR 9,167), the Lil Nas X and Crocs’ Mega Crush Clog design maintains the familiar round-toed shape and chunky, grooved platform soles but is covered in a fuzzy brown faux shearling.
 This iteration of the Mega Crush clogs incorporates a panelled look, featuring a black foam base with textured insoles.

 However, Lil Nas X‘s adaptation of the shoe conceals its signature holes, resulting in a slipper-like outline perfect for colder weather.
 The pair is finished with adjustable grey faux shearling straps fastened by shiny silver metal plugs imprinted with the rapper’s distinctive angular logo.